Finding a Technical Co-Founder: Tips and Strategies

 At least 20% of new businesses fail within their first year, for various reasons.
 Some lack budget, some don’t have a unique selling point, some are just not lucky.
 And some startups fail because their founders have bright ideas but don’t have the necessary technical expertise.
 And the way out of this trouble is not that hard — you need to find your number two, a technical cofounder who will strengthen your business.
-In this post, we’ll explain how to find a technical co-founder and, more importantly, how to do it right.
+In this post, we’ll explain how to find a technical co-founder with mvp development services and, more importantly, how to do it right.

 - Fireart on Dribbble

 Business skills are vital when starting a tech company, but they are not enough if you want to succeed.
 You can be a great entrepreneur and have awesome ideas, but won’t be able to implement them or understand that everything’s going according to plan if you are alone on the field.
 Well, at least in most cases.
 If you are not sure you need to start looking for a potential business partner, here are five reasons to consider this option.

 One of the most obvious signs that finding a technical co-founder is what you need immediately is when you lack the necessary tech expertise to build and develop your product.
 While you may have a great concept for a product or service, you may not have the technical skills to turn it into a reality, and simply hiring a freelancer might not be the best solution in this case.
 A technical co-founder can fill the gap, provide the necessary skills and knowledge to turn the concept into reality, and all that while having a real stake in the company’s success.